Self-funding your PA Support

 What does an Enrych PA cost?

-There is a charge of £15 per hour plus any associated costs such as transport, bus fares and entrance fees.
+There is an hourly charge plus any associated costs such as transport, bus fares and entrance fees.
 Support is provided in blocks of two hours or longer.

 There are various ways you can purchase the time of an Enrych PA:

 - Through social care funding provided by your local authority (e.g. Direct Payment)*

 - Using your own money